06393993/kenmyo-arch/README.md

 For the `base64` field, the front router will first get the s3 url of the image by using the `s3` field from the table, and then retrieve the related image from S3, and fill the `base64` field by the returned value from S3 directly.

-The router will check the if the incoming IAM role is attached to the `ImageStorage.FullReadAccess` policy.
+The router will check the if the incoming IAM role is attached to the `ImageStorageFullReadAccessPolicy` policy.
 If not, the router will deny the request when the `x-kenmyo-user-id` in the header isn't equal to the `ownedBy` field of the image requested.
 Otherwise, the image requested can always be retrieved.

 ##### call `add`